The Ticket: Our picks for arts and music events this week - [225]

 MUSIC EVENTS

-MAY 13: Classic Soul at LSU Rural Life Museum.
-Chill out on the lawn as the Baton Rouge Symphony Orchestra and Broadway stars Darius de Haas and Capathia Jenkins bring back smooth grooves from the likes of Aretha Franklin, Marvin Gaye, Stevie Wonder, James Brown, Tina Turner and more.
-Lawn chairs and ice chests are welcome.
-Lawn seats are $20; table seats are $50.
-7:30 p.m.
+MAY 18: BJ Barham and John Calvin Abney perform at the Dyson House Listening Room.
+7 p.m.
 Find out more here.

-MAY 13: All-ages show at Atomic Pop Shop.
-Three local bands—Hydra Plane, Nice Dog and Wumbo—perform at Kerry Beary’s Atomic Pop Shop. $8.
-8 p.m.
+MAY 18: Red Dragon Productions presents Peter Yarrow with special guest Mustard’s Retreat at the Manship Theatre.
+7:30 p.m.
 Find out more here.

-MAY 13: Jim Avett at Dyson House Listening Room.
-County, gospel and acoustic performer Jim Avett hosts a set with Denton Hatcher and Kristen Foster.
-7 p.m.
+MAY 19: Jam out to some ’70s funk and soul with Hai Karate at Live After Five at Repentance Park downtown.
+5-8 p.m.
 Find out more here.

 There are no comments.
 Click to add your thoughts!